hocuscodus/qed-lang/tour.md

 Both calls to `Adder` generate the same store `[5, 7]` and the three printed lines are exactly the same: `5 + 7 = 12`.

 In QED, a very important feature is that functions can be nested.
-Nested functions have full access to the parent environment.
+Nested functions are fully aware of their parent environment.

 ```
 fun Person(int name, int age) {